RochaFurada/Sophia_AI/README.md

 # 🧠 Sophia AI – General Intelligence by Operational Construction

 **Sophia AI** is not just another artificial intelligence project.
-It’s an ongoing attempt to engineer **a mind that learns from absolute zero**, without preloaded datasets, without pre-trained models, and without predefined ontologies.
+It’s an ongoing attempt to engineer **a mind that learns from absolute zero**, without preloaded datasets, pre-trained models, or predefined ontologies.

 Sophia’s reasoning is built from the ground up — using **nothing but operators and composition**.